LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard.md

 isNew: false

 ---
-**The LivePerson real time dashboard (Beta)** leverages the power of the real time operational and administrative APIs to enable users to monitor, in detail, the brand’s account health in both real time and for the previous 24 hours.
+**The LivePerson real time dashboard** leverages the power of the real time operational and administrative APIs to enable users to monitor, in detail, the brand’s account health in both real time and for the previous 24 hours.

 The dashboard reflects the current status of several metrics, including the following: